chiragatal/cook_eat/e2e/README.md

-# Cook-Eat End-to-End Tests
+# E2E Testing

-This directory contains end-to-end tests for the Cook-Eat application using Playwright.
+This directory contains end-to-end tests using Playwright.
+These tests verify the functionality of the application by simulating user interactions in a browser environment.

 ## Test Design Principles